-WHAT TO DO IN DUBLIN IN 3 DAYS – ITINERARY
+WHAT TO DO IN DUBLIN – 3-DAY DUBLIN ITINERARY

 If you are planning your Dublin itinerary and wondering about the best things to do in Dublin in 3 days, this post is for you.
 Find out about what to do and how to spend 3 days in Dublin plus more important travel tips for your first trip.

 Dublin is a fun, lively, and friendly city filled with welcoming people who are proud of their heritage.
 Everyone I met in Dublin gave me recommendations on restaurants, told me stories, and gladly chatted with me at any given time.
 The food was great, the city safe, plenty of sightseeing and history, as well as a thriving music scene.
 I truly believe everyone should visit Dublin at some point!

-3 days in Dublin is the perfect weekend trip or the perfect start to a trip through Ireland.
-Only a short flight from the UK, it’s also a great combo trip to do with London, Edinburgh, or Glasgow.
+3 days in Dublin is perfect for a fun weekend trip or the ideal start to a trip through Ireland.
+It is only a short flight from the UK, and it’s also a great combo trip to do with London, Edinburgh, or Glasgow.

 This post was written by Cassandra